bcehmu/artisan_market/README.md

 - This is a student assignment project of CoderAcademy in mid 2020, with 2 weeks time to plan and develop.
 - [Trello board](https://trello.com/b/653aWeq1/artisan-market) is used to plan and track along the process, and is the first step to start.
 - Discussion with luthier about concerns of this specific tool is conducted in the begining well, to understand the some aspects of pain points of current industry from luthier's view.
-- ERD at the begining consisted of User,Contact,Luthier,Musican, Product,Medium and related Subscribe* models with their relationships, with the idea of keeping data schema clear and expandable in mind after reading several articles about good practice of data schema design.
+- ERD at the begining consisted of User,Contact,Luthier,Musician, Product,Medium and related Subscribe* models with their relationships, with the idea of keeping data schema clear and expandable in mind after reading several articles about good practice of data schema design.
 This project choose to use smaller tables instead of larger table of mixed info.
 Although in current models, Luthier and Musician with their relatives are near symmetric, but they could be added with specific features later independently.
 - The Invitation part of ERD was added later when solution came clearer.
 Invitation part is a special but critical feature of this market type from author's view.
 - Wireframes about sitemap was vaguely formed before ERD but more clearly designed after hand-drawing ideas with ipad (Procreate app).
 - Documentation through the whole process, beyond this README file, all of essential commands and links were recorded.
 ERD was lightly corrected for redundancy or naming convention during the coding.